R33-class airship: R.33

 R.33 first flew on 6 March 1919, and was sent to RAF Pulham in Norfolk.
 Between then and 14 October, R.33 made 23 flights totalling 337 hours flying time.
 One of these, a flight promoting "Victory Bonds", included a brass band playing in the top machine gun post.

-The R.33 was "demilitarised" in 1920 and given over to civilian work with the civil registration G-FAAG.
-This work consisted of trials of new mast mooring techniques using the mast erected at Pulham.
+In 1920, the R.33 was decommissioned and given over to commercial work with the civil registration G-FAAG displayed on her sides and a large "G" (Great Britain) painted on her tail fins.
+Civilian modifications to the airship included sleeping accommodations and a galley.
+R.33 was flown to Pulham and mainly used for trials of new mast mooring techniques.
 On one occasion winds of 80 mph were successfully withstood while moored.
-Another experiment was an ascent carrying a pilotless Sopwith Camel, which was successfully launched over the Yorkshire Moors.
-After an overhaul, R33 was based at Croydon Airport, moored to a portable mast.
-In June 1921 she was used by the Metropolitan Police to observe traffic at The Derby, and in July she appeared in the Hendon Air Pageant before flying to Cardington, Bedfordshire, where she was laid up for three years.
+In May 1920, the R.33 flew to Howden Air Station to participate in an experiment carrying a pilotless Sopwith Camel, which was successfully launched over the Yorkshire Moors.
+After a structural and mechanical overhaul, R.33 was based at Croydon Airport, moored to a portable mast.
+In June 1921, the Metropolitan Police engaged R.33 to observe traffic conditions during Epsom and Ascot race weeks, and in July she appeared in the Hendon Air Pageant.

-On 31 May 1921 the British government cancelled all airship development for financial reasons.
-Military airships were scrapped, but as a civilian airship R.33 was mothballed instead.
-In 1925, after being inactive for nearly four years, the reconditioned R.33 emerged from her shed at Cardington.
+In September 1920, the British government cancelled all future airship development for financial reasons.
+Military airships were scrapped, but as a civilian airship R.33 was mothballed instead; she remained in her shed at Cardington, Bedfordshire for nearly four years.
+The reconditioned R.33 emerged from the Cardington shed on 2 April 1925.